 Satisfactory Academic Progress (SAP) Policy measures whether eligible undergraduate/graduate

-students are progressing at a reasonable rate toward the completion of their educational
+students are progressing at a reasonable rate towards the completion of their educational

 objectives.
-Students must comply with this policy to maintain their continued financial
+Students must be in compliance with this policy in order to maintain their

-aid eligibility.
-Copies of the current Satisfactory Academic Progress Policy are
+continued financial aid eligibility.
+Copies of the current Satisfactory Academic

 Mitigating Circumstances/Appeal Process